-Eye Examination: Charges for an eye examination performed by an Approved Provider.
+Eye Examination: Charges for an eye examination performed by an ophthalmologist or optometrist.

-Lenses, Frames, Contact Lenses and Laser Eye Surgery: Charges for the following products and services are eligible when prescribed by an Approved Provider:
+Lenses, Frames, Contact Lenses and Laser Eye Surgery: Charges for the following products and services are eligible when prescribed by an ophthalmologist or optometrist:

 - corrective eyeglasses (frames and lenses) and contact lenses; - laser eye surgery; and - intraocular lenses used in cataract surgery.